 The 32-bit version of Windows is also known as the “x86” version of Windows, while the 64-bit version is also known as the “x64” version.

 Back then 2006 before the release of 64-bit version Windows there were Atom CPU which was typically able to support RAM more than 4GB.
-Early versions of the CPU under powered Intel Atom CPU line were just 32-bit CPUs.
+Early versions of the CPU underpowered Intel Atom CPU line was just 32-bit CPUs.
 But those were so slow when they were released that it’s very unlikely many people are still using those discount netbooks and tablets today.

-After the release of Intel’s first big 64-bit consumer CPU with Core 2 Duo in 2006 and AMD 64 in 2003, all the PC was compatible with 64 bit version of Windows.
+After the release of Intel’s first big 64-bit consumer CPU with Core 2 Duo in 2006 and AMD 64 in 2003, all the PC was compatible with a 64-bit version of Windows.